DocFX/symfony-website-checklist/README.md

 5. Use the MakerBundle to generate their CRUDL.
 For each entity, run `php bin/console make:crud`.
 6. Create a `Model` directory under `/src` to store all models that are not entities.
 7. Make sure **all** the files and directories under `/src` use CamelCase only for their filenames.
+8. Check that your entities are valid using `php bin/console doctrine:schema:validate`.
+9. If you're using migrations, check that you're good with `php bin/console doctrine:migrations:up-to-date`;

 ## 5. Set up translations (even if you only use one language)